-5.6.3.2 χ Per
+5.6.3.2 $\chi$ Per

-χ Per could not be fitted using the simple τ^2 model that accounts for a non-member population as the fraction of non-members (introduced by the selection based purely on positions on the sky relative to the cluster centre) was simply too high.
-Given the derived best-fit MS age of 14.5 Myr, one learns nothing by comparing the pre-MS locus, which is well-defined in the optical CMD and shows no evidence of a luminosity spread, with a 6 Myr pre-MS model isochrone.
-Therefore in Fig. 5.21 the semi-empirical pre-MS isochrones of BCAH98 $\alpha=1.9$, DCJ08, and DAM97 at the MS age of 14.5 Myr are overlaid adopting the MS distance modulus and reddening of dm=11.8 and E(B-V)=0.52 respectively.
+$\chi$ Per could not be fitted using the simple $\tau^2$ model that accounts for a non-member population as the fraction of non-members - introduced by the selection based purely on positions on the sky relative to the cluster centre - was simply too high.
+Given the derived best-fit MS age of 14.5 Myr, one learns nothing by comparing the pre-MS locus, which is well-defined in the optical CMD and shows no evidence of an obvious luminosity spread, with a 6 Myr pre-MS model isochrone.
+Therefore in Fig. 5.21 the semi-empirical single-star pre-MS isochrones of BCAH98 $\alpha = 1.9$ , DCJ08 and DAM97 at the MS age of 14.5 Myr are overlaid adopting the best-fit MS distance modulus dm = 11.80 and reddened by the median value E(B - V) = 0.52 according to the prescription described in Section 5.5.

 From Fig. 5.21 it is apparent that both the BCAH98 $\alpha = 1.9$ and DCJ08 models match the shape of the observed pre-MS well over the whole colour range, with the DCJ08 model also following the sequence across the pre-MS-MS transition.
 Hence for these models the consistency between the MS and pre-MS ages, as demonstrated for other SFRs with ages > 10 Myr, is still evident.
-In contrast, whilst the age appears to be approximately correct for the DAM97 model, with the model tracing the shape of the lower MS, the isochrone appears slightly too old in the pre-MS regime, sitting just below the observed pre-MS locus.
-This effect is also observed in NGC 1960 (see Fig. 5.11), however it is less obvious in the case of χ Per due to the fact that the pre-MS locus is not as welldefined due to the method of selecting members based on sky positions alone.
-Given that the DAM97 models have been recalibrated so as to fit the observed Pleiades sequence at 130 Myr, the fact that they are unable to simultaneously model the pre-MS and MS populations of a given SFR in CMD space at ages of $\sim 15-20\,\mathrm{Myr}$ suggests a problem with the underlying physics in the DAM97 models.
-The nominal ages for χ Per based on the three semi-empirical pre-MS models are 14 Myr for both the BCAH98 $\alpha = 1.9$ and DCJ08 isochrones, and 12 Myr for the DAM97 isochrones.
+In contrast, whilst the age appears to be approximately correct for the DAM97 model, with the isochrone tracing the shape of the lower MS, it appears slightly too old in the pre-MS regime, sitting just below the observed pre-MS locus.
+This effect is also observed in NGC 1960 (see Fig. 5.11), however it is less obvious in the case of $\chi$ Per due to the fact that the pre-MS locus is not as well-defined due to the method of selecting members based on sky positions alone.
+Given that the DAM97 models have been recalibrated so as to fit the observed Pleiades sequence at 130 Myr, the fact that they are unable to simultaneously model the pre-MS and MS populations of a given SFR in CMD space at ages of $\sim 15 - 20$ Myr suggests a problem with the underlying physics in the DAM97 models.
+The nominal ages for $\chi$ Per based on the three semi-empirical pre-MS models are $\simeq 14$ Myr for both the BCAH98 $\alpha = 1.9$ and DCJ08 isochrones, and $\simeq 12 \,\mathrm{Myr}$ for the DAM97 isochrones.

-In this section the process of recalibrating the pre-MS model isochrones by incorporating an empirical BC- $T{\rm eff}$ relation based on the observed $K{\rm s}$ -band luminosity of Pleiades members, with theoretical corrections for the dependence on $\log g$, has been described.
-These semi-empirical pre-MS models have then been used to derive pre-MS ages from the low-mass pre-MS populations of the sample of SFRs which have been isolated through the use of various stellar youth diagnostics.
+In this section the process of recalibrating the pre-MS model isochrones by incorporating an empirical BC- $T{\text{eff}}$ relation based on the observed $K{\text{s}}$ -band luminosity of Pleiades members, with theoretical corrections for the dependence on log g, has been described.
+These semi-empirical pre-MS models have then been used to derive pre-MS ages from the low-mass